-Limited liability partnership needs to maintain compliances to avoid heavy penalties under non-compliance law.
-LLP should submit/file income tax return to the income tax department and annual returns to the ministry of corporate affairs (MCA).
-In case of LLP, there is no need to audit books of accounts unless the annual turnover of an LLP is more than Rs.40 Lakhs or contribution is more than Rs.25 Lakhs.
+Limited liability partnership needs to maintain compliance's to avoid heavy penalties under non-compliance law.
+LLP's should submit/file income tax returns to the income tax department and annual returns to the ministry of corporate affairs (MCA).
+In the case of LLP, there is no need to audit books of accounts unless the annual turnover of an LLP is more than Rs.40 Lakhs or contribution is more than Rs.25 Lakhs.

 Procedure For Annual Compliance Fulfillment

-- Filing of income tax return to the income tax department.
+- Filing of an income tax return to the income tax department.

 Penalty For Non-Compliance